 A friendly naturalist narrates each tour, sharing fun facts about the animals you're seeing.
-Every season offers something new: See babies in the spring, elk bugling in late summer, and thick wooly coats in winter.
-Each tour is different!
+Every season offers something new: babies in spring and summer, elk bugling in the fall, and animals in thick woolly coats in winter.
+Each guided tour is different.

 ANIMAL TRAILSIDE ENCOUNTERS